Buffer Issues

 int main() {

-char allowed = 0;
+char allowed = 0

-char password[8];
+char password[8]

-char username[8];
+char username[8]

-char message[32];
+char message[32]

 allowed = strcmp("admin", username) + \

-strcmp("topsecrt", password);
+strcmp("topsecrt", password)

-gets(message); // <-- Issue here
+// <-- Issue here

 printf("user=%s pass=%s result=%d\n", username, \

-password, allowed);
+password, allowed)

 if(allowed == 0)

 printf("Access granted.
-Message sent!\n");
+Message sent!\n")

 else

-printf("Access denied\n");
+printf("Access denied\n")

-return 0;
+return 0

 }

-If you use gdb to analyse the memory, you can check the order of the variables, and notice that message is before allowed.
+If you use gdb to analyze the memory, you can check the order of the variables, and notice that message is before allowed.
 Therefore, an overflow of message will write over allowed.
 The amount of data to write depends on the distance between variables, which can be calculated.
 An attacker without access to the binary could need a brute force, but we won’t need it.

 $p &allowed